heatclift77/zwallet/README.md

 ---

 ## 🧐 About
-e-wallet webb app, there are several features such as responsive page, authentication, manage data profile and transfer.
+e-wallet web app, there are several features such as responsive page, authentication, manage data profile and transfer.

 THIS PROJECT FOR ARKADEMY TASK

 ## 🔖Build With